MicrosoftDocs/winrt-api/windows.media.streaming.adaptive/adaptivemediasource_createfromuriasync_832683104.md

 ## -parameters
 ### -param uri
-T he Uniform Resource Identifier (URI) of the source.
+The Uniform Resource Identifier (URI) of the source.

 ### -param httpClient
 The [HttpClient](../windows.web.http/httpclient.md) instance that the [AdaptiveMediaSource](adaptivemediasource.md) should use for downloading resources.
 This allows you to specify custom HTTP headers for the requests.